JamesTang2001/super-duper-adventure/01-machine-learning-fundamentals-with-python/03-linear-classifiers-in-python/course-description.md

 In this chapter you will discover the conceptual framework behind logistic regression and SVMs.
 This will let you delve deeper into the inner workings of these models.

 #### 3-3 Logistic regression
+In this chapter you will delve into the details of logistic regression.
+You'll learn all about regularization and how to interpret model output.

+#### 3-4 Support Vector Machines
+In this chapter you will learn all about the details of support vector machines.
+You'll learn about tuning hyperparameters for these models and using kernels to fit non-linear decision boundaries.